philipwool/philipwool.github.io/index.md

 ![It's Fine Alt Text](https://philipwool.github.io/project2/3d_Comm.gif)

 [See more details here.](https://philipwool.github.io/project2/project2.html)

+Spatial and temporal distribution analysis of commercial development in Baltimore city.

 The text below is smaller than the rest of this text.
 I used html tags for `small` and wrapped the text like this: